-I also advise pregnant women and nursing moms to avoid using this oil because it is an abortifacient, meaning it can induce abortion.
-Do not use this oil on very young children as well.
-When applying topically, dilute parsley oil in a safe carrier oil like olive, almond, or coconut oil.
+I also advise pregnant women and nursing moms to avoid using this oil because it is an abortifacient, meaning it can induce spontaneous abortion.
+Do not use this oil on very young children either.
+When applying topically, dilute parsley oil in a safe carrier oil like olive, almond or coconut oil.
 I also advise doing a skin patch test before using this oil to make sure that you do not have allergic reactions to it.

 Side Effects of Parsley Oil

-Parsley oil contains oleoresin, which, according to research, acts as a distinct stimulus on your brain's and spine's nerve centers.
-Beware: in large amounts, it can produce the opposite of the desired effect and may be dangerous.
-Watch out for symptoms like sudden low blood pressure, giddiness, deafness, and slow pulse.
+Parsley oil contains oleoresin which, according to research, acts as a distinct stimulus on your brain's and spine's nerve centers.
+Beware: In large amounts, it can produce the opposite of the desired effect and may be dangerous.
+Watch for symptoms like sudden low blood pressure, giddiness, deafness and slow pulse.
 Seek a doctor immediately if you experience any of these effects.